Bermotard/connectdrive/README.md

 # ConnectDrive

-A Python project for managing network connections and storage operations.
+A Python-based network drive mounter with a graphical interface for managing network shares on Linux systems.

 ## Installation